COVID-19 Vaccine Frequently Asked Questions

 Making a decision about getting vaccinated

-I’ve already had COVID-19/have COVID-19 antibodies.
-Do I need the vaccine?
+I’ve already had COVID-19.
+Do I need to get vaccinated?

 Yes.
 You should still get vaccinated.
-At this time, we do not know the length of immune response in those who’ve had the COVID-19 infection. .
-When you have the COVID-19 vaccine, it can help protect you against re-infection and may, we hope, also prevent you from transmitting the virus to others.
+We do not know the length of immune response in those who have had a COVID-19 infection.
+When you get the COVID-19 vaccine, it can help protect you against re-infection and may prevent you from transmitting the virus to others.

 If there are effective treatments for COVID-19, why do we need a vaccine?

-It is always better to prevent an illness, rather than get it and treat it.
-A vaccine can help stop you getting ill, lessen the impact of COVID-19 and slow it spreading in the community.
-There is some evidence to show that even a mild case of COVID-19 can be harmful to a person’s respiratory and cardiac system.
+It is always better to prevent an illness, rather than treating it.
+A vaccine can help stop you from getting ill, decrease the severity of the disease and slow its spread in the community.

-How do I decide if this is right for me and my family?
+How do I decide if vaccination is right for me and my family?

 How many people have been vaccinated in Hamilton?